-June 20 has only ever seen one game played on it, but it provided a memorable goal from the underdogs.
-There were also two National Hockey League Entry Drafts on this date with the same team picking first in both of them.
+June 20 has only ever seen two games played, but one of them provided a memorable goal for the underdogs and the other tied an NHL postseason record shared by only a few teams.
+There were also two NHL Entry Drafts on this date, with the same team picking first in both of them.
+So let’s begin our daily trip back in time to relive all the best moments this date has given us through the years.

 Devils Steal Another One

-The only game played on this date saw the Detroit Red Wings host the New Jersey Devils, on June 20, 1995, for Game 2 of the Stanley Cup Final.
+One of the two games played on this date in NHL history saw the Detroit Red Wings host the New Jersey Devils for Game 2 of the 1995 Stanley Cup Final.
 The Devils proved that their Game 1 upset of the favored Red Wings was no fluke by taking a 2-0 series lead with a 4-2 win.

 After a scoreless opening frame, Vyacheslav Kozlov put the Red Wings up 1-0 with a power-play goal in the second period.
 John MacLean answered just over two minutes later to even up the score heading into the third period.